grafana/agent/docs/flow/config-language/expressions/operators.md

 assigned.

 * The `null` value can be assigned to any attribute.
-* Numerical, string, boolean, array and object types are assignable to attributes of the corresponding type.
+* Numerical, string, boolean, array, function, capsule and object types are assignable to attributes of the corresponding type.
+* Numbers can be assigned to strings attributes with an implicit conversion.
+* Strings can be assigned to numerical attributes, provided that they represent a number.
 * Blocks are not assignable.

 ## Brackets operators